Dictionary » Negative Words » Hasty – Meaning, Definition, Synonyms and Antonyms

 3. Can haste be useful?

-In urgent situations, yes.
-But in most cases, slowing down improves decision-making.
+In urgent situations, speed can be necessary—but in most everyday decisions, slowing down improves accuracy and judgment.

 4. Is “hasty” different from “fast”?

 Yes.
-“Fast” means quick, but “hasty” suggests a lack of thought or care.
+“Fast” focuses on speed, while “hasty” suggests a lack of thought or caution.

 5. How can one avoid being hasty?